Palomino: Description

-A light palomino.
+A light palomino (also known as Isabelline).
 This shade is at the lighter end of the color range for a Palomino horse, but as the eyes and skin are dark, the horse is not a cremello.

 Classic palomino coloring is said to be that of a "gold coin", as shown with this horse.

 Darker gold palomino horses may appear sooty.

 Palomino horses have a yellow or gold coat, with a white or light cream mane and tail.
 The shades of the body coat color range from cream to a dark gold.

 Unless also affected by other, unrelated genes, palominos have dark skin and brown eyes, though some may be born with pinkish skin that darkens with age.
 Some have slightly lighter brown or amber eyes.
 A heterozygous cream dilute (CR) such as the palomino must not be confused with a horse carrying champagne dilution.
 Champagne (CH) dilutes are born with pumpkin-pink skin and blue eyes, which darken within days to amber, green or light brown, and their skin acquires a darker mottled complexion around the eyes, muzzle, and genitalia as the animal matures.

 A horse with rosy-pink skin and blue eyes in adulthood is most often a cremello or a perlino, a horse carrying two cream dilution genes.

 Sooty palomino horses may have darker hairs in the mane, tail and coat.
 The summer coat of a palomino is usually a slightly darker shade than the winter coat.